nelsonfigueroa/nelson.cloud/content/posts/wifi_hacking_with_aircrack-ng.md

 ## Before we start...

-This post will essentially be a re-write of notes I took around 2 years ago now.
-Learning to use `aircrack-ng` and break into my own router was fun and a bit shocking as to how easily someone could do this.
-The difficult part is guessing the password to a router simply due to processing power needed, but sniffing wifi networks is a trivial process.
+This post will be a re-write of notes I took around 2 years ago now.
+Learning to use `aircrack-ng` and break into my own router was both fun and a bit shocking as to how easily someone could do this.
+The difficult part is guessing the password to a router due to processing power needed, but sniffing wifi networks is a trivial process.
 After doing it once, it'll stick.

 There are likely better methods of doing this now.
 In fact, I discovered [bettercap](https://github.com/bettercap/bettercap) earlier this year and it is easy to use.
 Perhaps I'll write a post using that tool in the future.

 For reference, I used Kali linux for the entire process.
-However, the process should be very similar for any linux distribution.
-This tool is already included on Kali Linux but you can easily install it on any linux OS.
+But the process should be very similar for any linux distribution.
+This tool is already included on Kali Linux but you can install it on any Linux OS.

 I shouldn't have to say this but, this is purely for educational purposes.
 Do NOT try to break into access points that do not belong to you.

 ## What is aircrack-ng?

 As described on the [official aircrack-ng website](https://www.aircrack-ng.org/doku.php?id=Main), aircrack-ng is a complete suite of tools to assess WiFi network security.
 It can be used to scan wifi signals and to perform denial-of-service (DOS) attacks.
-I have personally found this tool to work better on linux systems, but perhaps support for Windows/Mac has greatly improved now.

-The goal in this post is to use the tools included in `aircrack-ng` to scan for nearby routers, send spoofed deauthentication packets on behalf of a connected client, capture the 4-way handshake hash, and attempt to crack the hash, which reveals the password of the router in plaintext.
+The goal in this post is to use the tools included in `aircrack-ng` to:
+1. Scan for nearby routers
+2. Send spoofed deauthentication packets on behalf of a connected client
+3. Capture the 4-way handshake hash
+4. Crack the hash, which reveals the password of the router in plaintext

 ## Setup